If you'll lean in closer, I'll share a secret with you: I'm not a full-time artist.

 As much as it was an honor, I realized that while I was there, I felt really out of place.
 Who was I to belong there with all of these successful professionals who were out conquering the world when all I wanted to do was to create things from my cozy studio and illustrate journals and children's books?

-I felt like I had to pretend to be someone I was not and act excited about things, that --- while interesting --- didn't light up my heart like art does: "Oh yes... business is booming.
+I felt like I had to pretend to be someone I was not and act excited about things, that --- while interesting --- didn't light up my heart like art does: "Oh yes... our business is thriving.
 Revenues are high.
 How have your recent corporate decisions affected your shareholders?"

 Shortly after this amazing trip, I started to sink into depression.
 (No shame here.
 You can read more about the link between Creativity, Intelligence, and Depression in this article.)
 I fell into a mucky-stuck rut with my art.
 If I can pin-point when an "identity crises" type of thing occurred, it was probably after this trip.